Thursday, December 19, 2024

 I pushed myself, spent late nights and weekends in the company or local law school library or at my desk doing legal and basic chemistry research, pouring over documents, editing and re-editing my work, convinced that at any moment my boss would figure out that I had no idea what I was doing.
 In retrospect, my first year of practice was the steepest learning curve I have ever encountered.
 I persevered, worked hard and long hours, did my job, did it well, and built confidence as I started to receive positive feedback.

-Over the 25 years, I practiced law at Monsanto, I became a loyal company man, not seeking other employment, and my counsel saved the company millions in fines and liabilities.
-Then all of a sudden in 1996 the company downsized me for what they said were cost-cutting reasons.
+Over the 20 plus years I practiced law at Monsanto, I became a loyal company man, not seeking other employment, and my counsel saved the company millions in fines and liabilities.
+I had assumed loyalty would be a two-way street.
+The downsizing taught me otherwise.
+All of a sudden in 1996 the company downsized me for what they said were cost-cutting reasons.
 I had given the company my loyalty and the most productive years of my professional life.
 Luckily, a good friend and marketing guru at the company counseled me never to fall in love with a company and to focus on selling myself to a new employer.
 While I felt anger and frustration at being fired, I quickly pivoted to job search mode.

-I accepted a position as an immigration attorney in a St. Louis law firm.
-That lasted 6 months before the immigrant investor program I worked on was frozen.
+I accepted a position as an immigration attorney in a St. Louis law firm in 1997.
+That lasted 6 months before the immigrant investor program I worked on was frozen by the federal Immigration and Naturalization Service.
 There was a lot of fraud involved in that program and I did not like the law firm environment so I submitted my resignation.

 Amid this career challenge, I went to a 3-day Marianst retreat location on the Mississippi River followed by a week’s retreat at a Trappist monastery in Ava, Missouri.
 After much soul searching, and a telephone call offering me a position as an environmental attorney for Georgia-Pacific Corporation in Atlanta, Georgia, I accepted the position and worked at G-P in Atlanta from 1998-2002.